 - description of current and future research program;

 - description of outstanding promise based on the research in the field of neuroscience;

 - list of any other current or pending grant support not included in biosketch;

-- copy of first-author abstract(s) submitted for presentation at the APS annual meeting at EB;
+- copy of first or last-author abstract(s) submitted for presentation at the APS annual meeting at EB;

 - a letter of recommendation from department chair, administrator or mentor; and